Psychology thesis topics and supervisors , Ngā Kaupapa ā-tuhinga roa me ngā kaiarataki

-This page lists staff who have current capacity for research supervision within the School of Psychology.
+This page lists potential supervisors for theses and research reports within the School of Psychology.
 Staff and their research interests are listed by campus.
+Some newer academic staff may not be listed on this page.
+You can locate all staff and their research interests from our All Staff page.

 Finding a supervisor and enrolling